Text and Sentiment Analytics

 - Users underlying intentions and reactions concerning those aspects.

-Intent analysis steps up the game by analysing the user’s intention behind a message and identifying whether it relates an opinion, news, marketing, complaint, suggestion, appreciation or query.
+Intent analysis steps up the game by analyzing the user’s intention behind a message and identifying whether it relates to an opinion, news, marketing, complaint, suggestion, appreciation, or query.

 Categorization is a core function of text mining software.
 Categorization is capable of showing you everything from the broader picture down to the minutiae that drive informed business decisions.
 Categories help you sort large volumes of text without actually reading them.
-Take 10,000 consumer Tweets and classify them under politics, gaming, religion, food, or whatever else the consumers are discussing, then sort through hundreds of academic papers to find the ones relevant to your research.
+Take 10,000 consumer tweets and classify them under politics, gaming, religion, food, or whatever else the consumers are discussing.

-These are the most common uses, depending on your organisation it can be used for much more.
+These are the most common uses, depending on your organization they can be used for much more.
 Get in touch with us to understand how mCycloid can help you gain insight into your external and internal text data.